This annual quarter, Citigroup Inc, JP Morgan Chase & Co, Bank of America, and Wells Fargo & Co will all release their quarterly financial results.

 While the market mood suddenly changed in 2022 from upbeat to vary, many large banks could defy the worst-case scenarios because they have curbed dangerous business practices, according to Credit Suisse analyst, Susan Roth.

 In an attempt to contain rising costs that are peaking at their highest level in decades, the Federal Reserve is quickly hiking interest rates.
-Consumers and companies have shrunk their spending as a result of increasing prices and increasing borrowing rates, and because banks function as economic intermediaries, their earnings decrease as activity slows.
+Consumers and companies have shrunk their spending due to increasing prices and borrowing rates, and because banks function as economic intermediaries, their earnings decrease as activity slows.

 According to statistics from Dealogic, investment banking income globally dropped to $15.3 billion during the fourth quarter, a more than fifty percent decrease from the same time last year.